cshjnim/myblogapp/README.md

 # technologies/ libraries &dependencies to use

-JS or REACT JS
+REACT JS
-HTML or handlebars
+handlebars
-mySQL or MongoDB
+MongoDB
-firebase or OKTA or...
+OKTA or...
 Passport

 bulma
 fontawesome
 API